BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 74 ---

-L 12/74 EN Official Journal of the European Union 17.1.2015

 (c) *FP* *(existing,s)* denotes the expected present value of premiums to be earned by the insurance or reinsurance undertaking in the segment *s* after the following 12 months for existing contracts;